 Love Life Ministry

-Love Life is an ecumenical outreach service supporting low income families with infants and toddlers up to three years of age in the greater Green Bay area.
-We provide diapers, layettes, recycled baby furniture and toys, gently used clothing, and powdered and bottled baby food.
+Love Life is an ecumenical outreach service supporting low income families with infants and toddlers up to three years of age in Brown County.
+We provide diapers, layettes, and when available, recycled baby furniture and toys, gently used clothing, and powdered and bottled baby food.
 We also provide help with pack and plays and car seats.

 The program began in 1993 with a small group of volunteers at St. Joseph Parish in Green Bay, who saw a need and responded to it.
 As community organizations serving low income families became aware of Love Life, the program began experiencing growth.
 Referrals were received from the local hospitals, Brown County area Social Service Agencies, Churches and St Vincent De Paul.
 By 2004, the demand for our services resulted in an expansion to a second location at Peace United Methodist Church on Green Bay’s East side.
 This location opened on Thursday, October 7, 2004.
 The client list continued to grow with a corresponding growth in the volunteer base.
 Love Life continues to be a 100% volunteer organization.

 By 2018, Peace United Methodist Church, along with the entire nation, was greatly concerned with the high number of school shootings.
 Because of our program, their doors could not be locked on Thursday afternoons.
 As a result, Love Life was asked to find a new location by Sept.
 1, 2018.
 With many prayers and searching, we found a new home thru the generosity of Central Church, just a few blocks away from our previous location, and on September 6, we began our program there.